Algue-Rythme/OCSDF/README.md

 Learn to approximate the Sign Distance Function (SDF) to the boundary of a distribution, i.e a dataset.

-Use a combination of Lipschitz networks, adversarial training and Hinge Kabntorovich Rubinstein loss (HKR).
+Use a combination of Lipschitz networks, adversarial training and Hinge Kantorovich Rubinstein loss (HKR).

 ![2D Toy example](figures/all_methods_grid.PNG)

 ## Structure of the repository

 The repository is organized as follow:
+  * `run_*.ipynb` notebooks:
-  * `run_toy2d.py` and `run_mnist.py` launchs predefined configurations, datasets, create model, train it, and log the results.
+    - `run_toy2d.ipynb` and `run_mnist.ipynb` launchs predefined configurations, datasets, create model, train it, and log the results.
+    - `run_toy2d_baselines`: baselines from Scikit-Learn to compare against and reproduce figures from the paper.
   * `ocml`: contains all source files.
     - `train.py`: adversarial generation and main training loop.
     - `priors.py`: prior of complementary distributions and data augmentation.
     - `evaluate.py`: tools to evaluate Local Lipschitz Constant (LLC) of the networks, monitore weights, and calibrate the predictions.
     - `plot.py`: plotting utilities (image, 2D contour plots, images).
     - `models.py`: definition of common Lipschitz and conventional architectures.
+    - `layers.py`: additional layers for Lipschitz networks, more compliant with the theorem of Anil et al. (2018).
     - `datasets.py`: pre-processing of common datasets in an unified framework.
-  * `configs/`: configurations for different training sets with hyper-parameters that allow reproducibility.
-  * `draft_notebooks/`: old notebooks for early experiments and POC.
+  * `draft_notebooks/`: old notebooks for early experiments and prototypes.

 ### Remarks